In the Fall of 2016, developer

 street.

-2. There is a proposed Royal Farms gas station and
+2. There is a proposed Royal Farms gas station

-several stores diagonally opposite the Sumney
+and several stores diagonally opposite the

-Tavern.
+Sumney Tavern.

-4. There is a Wawa a mile south in
+4. There is a Wawa a mile south in North Wales.

-5. There is a another Wawa a mile north at Sumneytown
+5. There is a another Wawa a mile north at

-Pike and Valley Forge Road.
+Sumneytown Pike and Valley Forge Road.

 6. The West Point Deli and Gulf gas station are